Apply to be a Youth Commissioner

 Between 12 and 23 years old and a San Francisco resident Pursuant to Charter Sec.
 4.123, “The [Youth] Commission shall consist of seventeen (17) voting members, each of whom shall be between the ages of 12 and 23 years at the time of appointment.
 Each member of the Board of Supervisors and the Mayor shall appoint one member to the Commission.
 The Mayor shall also appoint five (5) members from underrepresented communities to ensure that the Commission represents the diversity of the City.”
 Appointments to the Youth Commission are not subject to approval by the Rules Commission or the full Board of Supervisors.
 1 The Charter provides the following description of the Youth Commission, which may be helpful to your offices in selecting an appointee: “The [Youth] Commission shall consist of individuals who have an understanding of the needs of young people in San Francisco, or experience with children and youth programs or youth organizations, or involvement with school or community activities.
-The members shall represent the diversity of ethnicity, race, gender and sexual orientation of the people of the City and County, and shall be residents of the City and County.”
+The members shall represent the diversity of ethnicity, race, gender, and sexual orientation of the people of the City and County, and shall be residents of the City and County.”

 Current commissioners must also reapply and can be reappointed to serve additional one-year terms.
 We know that Commissioners get the most out of their experience by being on the Commission for more than one year, as policy and legislative work takes time to see results, as does getting acclimated to a serious advising body.
 However, there is no guarantee the Youth Commission office will recommend a current commissioner for a consecutive term.

-1. Please submit your completed application to the Youth Commission by 11:59 p.m. on May 12th, 2019.
-Late applications will not be accepted.
+1. Please submit your completed application to the Youth Commission by 11:59 p.m. on May 31, 2023.

-5. The Mayor and the Board Members may either choose to appoint an applicant to the Commission at this point OR to call applicants for further interviews.
+6. The Mayor and the Board Members may either choose to appoint an applicant to the Commission at this point OR to call applicants for further interviews.